INTRA-UTERINE FETAL SURGERY -- WHERE DO WE STAND

 Pre-planning and modification of the post-natal life by the parents.

-Fetal surgery in the mother's womb is still evolving.
-After withstanding countless religious, social, cultural, and ethnic criticisms and objections, gradual innovations by daring clinicians allowed a quantum increase in the ambit of fetal surgery.
-Experience taught obstetricians that the developing fetus within the mother's body together with the mother has certain special needs.
+Experience taught obstetricians that the developing fetus within the mother's body, together with the mother, has certain special needs.
 Regular and periodic visits to the obstetrician help recognise troubles during the natal period and plan a method for managing detected defects.
 The goal is not only for the welfare of the pregnant mother but also to ensure early detection of gestational impairment of blood sugar, pregnancy-related hypertension and imminent seizure disorders, intrauterine growth anomalies, cervical incompetence threatening a pregnancy, pre-empting early labour, etc. Repeat and frequent miscarriages and a blighted ovum at the embryo stage often suggest severe congenital anomalies not compatible with life.
-Non-invasive investigations, especially obstetric ultrasound, improved exponentially in the intervening period and added to a check-up during the anti-natal period to help identify feto-maternal problems early and institution measures accordingly.
-Ian Donald introduced ultrasound in the late '50s and early '60s enabling an obstetrician to have a view of the intrauterine fetal activity and other abnormalities.
+Non-invasive investigations, especially obstetric ultrasound, improved exponentially in the intervening period and added to a check-up during the antenatal period to help identify feto-maternal problems early and institute measures accordingly.
+Ian Donald introduced ultrasound in the late '50s and early '60s, enabling an obstetrician to have a view of the intrauterine fetal activity and other abnormalities.

 Fetal ultrasound improved by leaps and bounds, courtesy of Kypros Nicolaides, and accurate localisation of intrauterine fetal structures became possible.
-Obstetricians also came to understand that during pregnancy the hormonal milieu in the mother's body is changed and most of the drugs have unwanted effects while organogenesis is in progress.
-Selective drugs can be used only in exceptional circumstances and most are used for maternal causes - only a few cross the fetoplacental barrier to affect fetal organogenesis.
+Obstetricians also came to understand that during pregnancy, the hormonal milieu in the mother's body is changed, and most of the drugs have unwanted effects while organogenesis is in progress.
+Selective drugs can be used only in exceptional circumstances, and most are used for maternal causes - only a few cross the fetoplacental barrier to affect fetal organogenesis.
 Fetal medicine is an all-encompassing obstetric speciality where a detailed ultrasound follows clinical examination and counselling.
 Routine haematological examinations are done at the same time.
 The primary aim is the well-being of both the mother and the child inside the womb, early detection of any fetal structural anomalies, and early identification of genetic and chromosomal abnormalities.
 The majority of subjects incompatible with a meaningful post-natal life abort spontaneously.
-Elective termination is planned for fetuses having serious defects but can continue growing inside the uterus.
+Elective termination is planned for fetuses having serious defects, but they can continue growing inside the uterus.

 Michael Harrison is unequivocally regarded as the father of intrauterine fetal surgery because of his belief, dedication, and giving a final form to his "crazy idea", from 1981 onwards, He led from the front.
-He was instrumental in the innovations and the continued evolution of a speciality that challenged the skill of several surgeons.
-The premature death of a congenital diaphragmatic hernia (CDH) in the postnatal period gave him the"crazy idea" which taxed him and it was a long way before a final form with acceptable mortality was realized.
-The recent day options include --
+He was instrumental in the innovations and the continued evolution of a speciality that challenged several surgeons' skills.
+The premature death of a congenital diaphragmatic hernia (CDH) in the postnatal period gave him the"crazy idea" which taxed him, and it was a long way before a final form with acceptable mortality was realised.
+With time, more procedures were added to its ambit.
+Fetal surgery in the mother's womb is still evolving and has a wide spectrum.
+After withstanding countless religious, social, cultural, and ethnic criticisms and objections, gradual innovations by daring clinicians allowed a quantum increase in the ambit of fetal surgery.

 Fetoscopic major fetal vascular and cord needle access.